BOLD. CREATIVE. TENACIOUS.

 Mike Buckby is the rain farmer.

 He’s always watching for cold fronts coming off the Southern Ocean, bringing rain that began its journey in Antarctica.
-In an area of spectacular beauty in far north-west Tasmania, Buckby collects and filters raindrops before they even hit the earth.
+In an area of spectacular beauty in far north-west Tasmania, Buckby collects and filters raindrops before they hit the earth.
 His Cape Grim Rainwater is then bottled and sold in restaurants around the world.

 The wood workers

 Supplied courtesy of Hydrowood

 In 1986 the Pieman River on Tasmania’s west coast was dammed for hydroelectricity production and vast tracts of forest were covered in water.
-The trees – which include highly prized species including myrtle, blackwood and sassafras – would have remained submerged were it not for the revolutionary approach of two locals: David Wise and Andrew Morgan.
+The trees – including highly prized species such as myrtle, blackwood and sassafras – would have remained submerged were it not for the revolutionary approach of two locals: David Wise and Andrew Morgan.

 Supplied courtesy of Hydrowood

-Hydrowood is the only underwater forestry operation in the Southern Hemisphere, sustainably salvaging timber from the depths of Lake Pieman.
-The striking, high-quality timber is used by woodworkers and artisans across the state and can be seen in the benches at Hobart’s Franklin Square, the furniture at Freycinet Lodge, and the fittings on the RACT vessel Spirit of the Wild.
+Hydrowood is the only underwater forestry operation in the southern hemisphere.
+After being salvaged from the depths of Lake Pieman, the striking, high-quality timber is used by woodworkers and artisans across the state.
+It can be seen in the benches at Hobart’s Franklin Square, the furniture at Freycinet Lodge, and the fittings on the RACT vessel Spirit of the Wild.

 Like many great ideas, Hydrowood was conceived over a beer.
 Wise had flown over Lake Pieman in a Cessna and imagined the lost forests beneath.
 He sat down with Morgan in a pub to consider what might be possible.

 “We kept being told we couldn’t do it, that it wouldn’t work,” says Morgan.
 “The fact that we had to push against adversity the whole way is one of the things I’m really proud of.”

 The truffle hunters

 Supplied courtesy of Tasmanian Truffles

 Siblings Anna and Henry Terry, along with chief truffle hunter Doug the Golden Labrador, manage the business started by their father Tim in the 1990s.
 Tasmania’s cool climate and fertile soil – along with experimentation by Tim – have turned the company into Australia’s premier producer of black truffles and truffle products.